scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 SCION's path awareness limits the abilities of an off-path adversary to influence forwarding in the data plane.
 Once a packet is en-route it will follow its determined path regardless of the actions of the adversary.
 An adversary can attempt to disrupt the connectivity of the path by flooding a link with excessive traffic (see [](#dos) below), but after detecting congestion, the endpoint can switch to another non-congested path for subsequent packets.

-## Attacks on time sources

-Care should be taken to ensure coarse time synchronization between control-plane instances and routers, as discussed in [](#clock-inaccuracy).
-An attacker could alter time sources.
-Should the clock drift between a router and control plane instance be greater than the expiration time (between 337.5s and a day, see[](#hopfld)), packets would be dropped.

 ## Volumetric Denial of Service Attacks {#dos}

 An adversary can attempt to disrupt the connectivity of a network path by flooding a link with excessive traffic.
 In this case, the endpoint can switch to another non-congested path for subsequent packets.